Read this section before taking control manually in assisted mode

 Back-transition (cruise->hover): The back-transition needs a lot of space.
 Engage it 50m before you reach the point at which you want to hover.
 Always engage back-transition at a safe distance and altitude away from obstacles and yourself.
 There is no option to interact in any way during transition!

 Under no circumstances should you try to catch WingtraOne with your hands during the landing.
-The spinning propellers of WingtraOne can cause severe injuries to you.
+The spinning propellers of WingtraOne can cause severe injuries.

 - Menu navigation buttons, to navigate the RC's settings - don't change them.